rajpandeygithub/Automated-BiLingual-Complaint-System/README.md

     B --> C
     H --> I
 ```

+## Data Bias Detection and Mitigation

+The project routes customer complaints to the correct product and department based solely on complaint narratives, with demographic or personally identifiable information (PII) redacted to ensure privacy and mitigate demographic bias.
+This approach aligns with responsible ML fairness principles, ensuring that the model is not biased on demographic factors like location, gender, religion, ethnicity etc.

+### 1. Detecting Bias in Data:
+- We evaluate model fairness across complaint-related categories, focusing on product, department, to detect performance imbalances.
+We’ll record each type of bias discovered, the slice affected, and the metrics indicating bias.
+The bias mitigation technique will be documented with explanations, parameters used, any trade-offs and reasoning.

+### 2. Data Slicing:
+- We will use Fairlearn's MetricFrame to define and evaluate slices of data once predictions are available.
+MetricFrame enables us to track performance across slices and detect bias by calculating metrics like accuracy etc for each slice.

+### 3. Bias Mitigation:
+If significant discrepancies appear across slices:
+- Re-sampling Underrepresented Groups: If some slices have fewer instances, we’ll balance them by oversampling (duplicating underrepresented entries) or under-sampling (reducing overrepresented entries).

+- Once the ML model is built, fairness constraints through Fairlearn can be applied to optimize for balanced performance across slices, ensuring no slice disproportionately affects routing accuracy.

+- For certain slices, we may apply customized decision thresholds to improve performance for groups with historically lower accuracy.

 ## License Information

 The Consumer Financial Protection Bureau (CFPB) data is open to the public under the OPEN Government Data Act, enabling transparency and broad accessibility.
 Users should follow privacy guidelines, particularly around any personally identifiable information (PII) within consumer data.